Frawak/squig-rl/README.md

 for my own convenience, the essential code was copied, reduced and modified to suit my structure (which is not perfect or final, yet).
 The files, which contain code from [keras-rl](https://github.com/keras-rl/keras-rl), begin with `# @keras-rl` and the spots are respectively marked with comments.
-These code bits falls under the following license:
+These code bits fall under the following license:
 [https://github.com/Frawak/keras-rl/blob/master/LICENSE](https://github.com/Frawak/keras-rl/blob/master/LICENSE).

 A big help (also for many participants of the challenge) was [ctmakro](https://github.com/ctmakro/stanford-osrl).